defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 - consider cyber security from the start
 - choose appropriate security frameworks and controls
 - continuously manage risks

-If your project has existing security accreditation, you need to move to Secure by Design when it expires.
-Start preparing for it now.

 ### Follow the guidance